Where To See Bears In Alaska

 Denali Discovery Adventure

-Bear Viewing IN Alaska
+The Best Bear Viewing In Alaska

-Alaska is one of the last places where visitors can find thriving groups of North American wildlife.
-Many rare and endangered species live within the vast, pristine wilderness of the Last Frontier.
 Alaska is home to three species of bear: the black bear, the grizzly bear, and the polar bear.
-Bears are so common that it isn't uncommon to spot one crossing the street even in a large city!
+Bears are so common that it isn't unusual to spot one crossing the street even in a large city!
 And in far north communities, such as Prudhoe Bay, patrols are often formed to deter roaming polar bears.

 From the smallest cubs to 1,500-pound adult males, these creatures never fail to impress and enchant Alaska visitors.
 But where can you see bears in Alaska?
 What is the best place (or places) in the state to view these magnificent animals?